 The Women’s Center remained on the NMU campus until 1980.
 During those years, programs were established with collaborative and community partnerships that included the Joan Curto Halfway House for Chemically Dependent Women, the Spouse Abuse Shelter, and the Sexual Assault Response volunteer team.
 Before there was a physical Spouse Abuse Shelter, women in the community took domestic violence victims and their children into their own homes.

 Before the Sexual Assault Response Team was established, rape victims had no advocates to help them through the hospital and legal system.
 Hospitals had no rape-evidence kits for use later in court.

-The 2000s saw the transition of leadership to Gail Nelson.
 The Women’s Center PakRatz Resale Shop—a profit center within a nonprofit organization—was relocated within the building.
 Each person from Harbor House receives a PakRatz voucher for clothing, shoes and household goods.
 PakRatz accepts donations of clothing, accessories, household goods and furniture.
 The resale shop is open to the public and all proceeds support the Women’s Center programs and services.

 Tremendous community response and support allowed Harbor House to relocate to 245 West Baraga Avenue in 2007.

 Harbor House annually provides over 3,000 shelter nights to men, women, and children.
 The average shelter stay is from forty-five to ninety days at an average cost of over $1,000.00 per person.
 Harbor House is at capacity from eighty to ninety percent of the time, and many services extend beyond the physical shelter.